 Advanced Strengthening and Balance Exercises

-- Resistance Training: Using resistance bands or weights to test your muscles, enhancing both strength and endurance.
+- Resistance Training: Utilizing resistance bands or weights to test your muscles, improving both strength and endurance.

-Long-term health and wellness strategies will also be covered with your Mechanicsville, MO physical therapist, highlighting the importance of regular exercise and protective measures to preserve knee health.
+Long-term health and wellness strategies will also be discussed with your Mechanicsville, MO physical therapist, highlighting the importance of regular exercise and protective measures to preserve knee health.
 At Axes, we are firm believers in patient education as a way to secure the best possible results for our patients.

-Call Axes For Your Total Knee Replacement Physical Therapy in Mechanicsville, MO
+Contact Axes For Your Total Knee Replacement Physical Therapy in Mechanicsville, MO